Study Finds 8 Best Close Grip Bench Press Alternatives (Most Muscle Growth)

 Enhances Bench Press Lockout—The lockout phase of the bench press is heavily dependent on the triceps for elbow extension.
 Stronger triceps will improve the overall bench press lockout, particularly for powerlifters.

-Can Carry Over to Other Athletic Sports—Athletes who have a demand for an explosive upper body force while keeping elbows close to the body such as boxers, basketball players and rugby players stand to benefit from the close grip bench press alternatives.6
+Can Carry Over to Other Athletic Sports—Athletes who have a demand for an explosive upper body force while keeping elbows close to the body such as boxers, basketball players and rugby players stand to benefit from the alternatives of close grip bench press.11

 However, including both the close grip bench press and these alternatives into a workout routine can help any lifter get into this elite club by building triceps that are critical to a successful bench press.